IsaacCavallaro/IsaacCavallaro_T1A2/readme.md

 # Target Audience

-The target audience for this portfolio website is employers looking to engage with a developer who enjoys learning, creativite thinking and problem-solving.
+The target audience for this portfolio website is employers looking to engage with a developer who enjoys learning, creativite thinking and problem solving.

 # Functionality/Features